 A scorekeeper must be appointed to record the bids and enter the results.
 A running account is kept of each player's cumulative score.

-A player who takes more or less tricks than his bid scores nothing for the hand and loses nothing (though in many games, one point is scored for each trick taken).
-For making his bid exactly, a player scores 10 points plus the amount of the bid.
+A player who takes more or less tricks than their bid scores nothing for the hand and loses nothing (though in many games, one point is scored for each trick taken).
+For making their bid exactly, a player scores 10 points plus the amount of the bid.
 (As yet there is no standard for scoring of "Zero" bids.
 In different localities the score is 10, 5, or 5 plus the number of tricks in the deal.)

 The player with the highest cumulative score at the end of the game wins, and the winner gets a bonus of 10 points.
 Each player settles with every other player on the difference in their final scores.